ModuleMaster64/MinibloxV4/README.md

-# COOK V4
+# MINIBLOX V4
-A Tampermonkey Script That Improves Miniblox! (by bypassing anticheat LOL)
+A Tampermonkey Script That Improves Miniblox! (by bypassing an custom anticheat could be old versus?
+LOL)

-ONE OF THE BEST CLIENTS TO DATE WHICH STILL BYPASSES WITH GUI
+ONE OF THE BEST CLIENTS TO DATE WHICH STILL BYPASSES!

-Trying to make a desync for miniblox :D
+with clean CLICK GUI